PokeAPI/pokeapi/pokemon_v2/README.md

 Name | Description | Data Type
 ---- | ----------- | ---------
-id       | The identifier for this item pocket resource                                                  | integer name     | The name for this item pocket resource                                                        | string official | Whether or not the games are published in this language                                       | boolean is639    | The two-letter code of the country where this language is spoken.
+id       | The identifier for this language resource                                                     | integer name     | The name for this language resource                                                           | string official | Whether or not the games are published in this language                                       | boolean is639    | The two-letter code of the country where this language is spoken.
 Note that it is not unique. | string iso3166  | The two-letter code of the language.
 Note that it is not unique.                              | string